fengyunzaidushi/awesome-github-repos/data.md

 *   [jimmc414/onefilellm](https://github.com/jimmc414/onefilellm) - Specify a github or local repo, github pull request,  arXiv or Sci-Hub paper, Youtube transcript or documentation URL on the web and scrape into a text file and clipboard  for easier LLM ingestion

 *   [The-Pocket/PocketFlow-Tutorial-Codebase-Knowledge](https://github.com/The-Pocket/PocketFlow-Tutorial-Codebase-Knowledge) - Pocket Flow: Codebase to Tutorial

-*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

 *   [dreammis/social-auto-upload](https://github.com/dreammis/social-auto-upload) - 自动化上传视频到社交媒体：抖音、小红书、视频号、tiktok、youtube、bilibili